eddylj/LoopMania/assumptions.md

 * Player can’t purchase items when their inventory is full
 * Enemies can move one tile at a time in a random direction but can also just stand still
 * Player is only required to handle one character
+* You can place on path buildings on top of existing on path buildings, in terms of activation, the existing one will activate first followed by the newer one
 * Maximum number of enemies character fights is uncapped
 * Buildings can’t be replaced after being put down
 * Buildings can only be placed on unoccupied tiles